Before your procedure, your anaesthetist will talk with you and examine you. He or she will want to know:

 Pay particular attention to instructions on blood-thinning medications:

-Fasting instructions are still imperative, but there will likely be changes to instructions for diabetic tablet and/or insulin medications.
-Please contact the hospital for instructions on these.
+Fasting instructions are still imperative, but there will likely be changes to instructions for diabetic tablet, injection and/or insulin medications.
+Please contact the hospital for instructions on these, as some medications require withholding for a significant period of time.

 During Surgery: While you are anaesthetised, you will receive drugs to maintain bodily functions such as heart rate and breathing.
-You will be observed at all times, and should a complication occur, your anaesthetist is prepared and trained to respond quickly – Your anaesthetist takes care of you during the procedure.
+You will be observed at all times, and should a complication occur, the anaesthetist is prepared and trained to respond quickly – The anaesthetist takes care of you during the procedure.

 Some temporary effects you may encounter include dizziness, drowsiness, dry or sore throat, sore muscles and nausea or vomiting.
 These will soon pass, but it is important that you do not drive or operate machinery for at least 24 hours.